-The following statements define and articulate the specific needs to take action:
+The following statements define and articulate the specific objectives in taking action:

-• Provide new and more relevant guidance for better managing changing CUVA visitation.

-- Provide a range of recreational opportunities in a variety of settings to reduce congestion and user conflicts - Improve wayfinding, circulation, and visitor information - Address impacts on natural and cultural resources - Intentionally plan for and design sites to manage river access - Address changing demographics and audience needs
+- Provide new and more relevant guidance for better managing changing CUVA visitation. - Provide a range of recreational opportunities in a variety of settings to reduce congestion and user conflicts. - Improve wayfinding, circulation, and visitor information. - Address impacts on natural and cultural resources. - Intentionally plan for and design sites to manage river access and minimize risk to park assets. - Address changing demographics and audience needs. - Provide detailed guidance on improvements to parking lots, trails, and river access locations that experience high use to better accommodate visitor needs.